The-Gen-Academy/awesome-agentic-ai-resources/mastering-agentic-ai-prerequisite-resources.md

 # Mastering Agentic AI Certification: Prerequisite Resource Pack

-Prepared for Aishwarya Srinivasan.
 This pack is designed for builders joining the Mastering Agentic AI certification.
-The filter is practical and high-signal: official docs, major AI labs, respected research papers, trusted engineering blogs, and credible institutional reports.
-Generic influencer content and hype-driven summaries are intentionally excluded.

 ## How to Use This Pack